GooGee/laravel-builder/readme.md

 ## how to generate migrations?

-- go to `Schema` page, then click `+` button in sidebar to create a schema
+- go to `Migration` page, then select a schema in sidebar
-- select the schema, then add some columns
-- go to `Migration` page, then click `▼` button to generate the Entity file
+- click `▼` button to generate the Entity file
 - click `diff` button to generate a migration file
 - click `►|` button to run `php artisan migrate`